Magic Lantern Video & Book Store

 Videos & DVDs

-"Hollywood: A Celebration of the American Silent Film" [HBO 1980]
+"Hollywood: A Celebration of The American Silent Film" [HBO 1980]

 Written & directed by David Gill & Kevin Brownlow, narration by James Mason

-Celebration complete box set: HBO b&w/color VHS [10/2001] 13 tapes - out of prodn/rare
+Celebration complete box set: HBO b&w/color VHS [10/2001] 13 tapes - out of prodn/scarce

 full credits from IMDb